Probate Q&A Series

 1. Detailed Answer

 When your parent holds a life estate in North Carolina, they retain the right to use and occupy the property during their lifetime.
 A deed in this situation often grants a remainder interest to other individuals—such as your sibling—who will receive full ownership when the life estate ends.
 If your sibling dies before your parent, their remainder interest does not vanish.
-Instead, that interest passes through your sibling’s estate under North Carolina’s intestate succession laws (N.C.
-Gen. Stat. § 29-30).
+Instead, that interest passes through your sibling’s estate under North Carolina’s will or intestacy laws.

 You are not required to update the deed immediately when your sibling dies.
-Title to the remainder interest remains in your sibling’s estate until it passes by will or by intestate succession.
+Title to the remainder interest remains subject to your sibling’s estate until it passes by will or by intestate succession.
 However, failing to update the deed can create confusion for future buyers or lenders.
-After your parent’s death, you must open a probate proceeding to transfer both the life estate (which terminates) and any remainder interests.
-At that time, the personal representative of your sibling’s estate will prove title for the remainder interest and distribute it according to the will or North Carolina law (N.C.
+After your parent’s death, the life estate terminates automatically, and the remainder interest becomes possessory.
+Probate may still be needed for your sibling’s estate if that remainder interest must be transferred through your sibling’s estate, but you do not probate the life estate itself.
+At that time, the personal representative of your sibling’s estate may need to administer or convey the remainder interest according to the will or North Carolina law (N.C.
 Gen. Stat. § 28A-13).

 Key points to consider: